Large Pond Design

 - Coordinate Construction

-NEW! - See your pond in 3D during the design process.
-Using our proprietary system, we generate full three dimensional renderings of your pond
+See your pond in 3D during the design process.
+Using our proprietary system, we generate three-dimensional renderings of your pond

 Constructing a large pond requires careful planning to ensure that the pond will hold water, maintain water quality, and provide functional habitat.
 One of the most important and often overlooked steps that should be taken early in the planning process is test pits or borings to sample the soil and/or rock at the planned pond bottom.
 These tests are critical if a natural bottomed pond is to be built.Get a FREE copy of our copyrighted design process with our Pond Design Guide Series.